 The filtered clay is dehydrated.

-The grains of the potter’s clay are homogenized, the moisture concentration is equalized until all air bubbles are completely removed from inside the potter’s clay.
+The grains of the potter’s clay are homogenized and the moisture concentration is equalized as all air bubbles are completely removed from inside the potter’s clay.

-Casting is carried out using a potter’s wheel.
-Electric potter’s wheels are used today, and casting is carried out while adjusting speed with the lever.
-This is performed using techniques such as stretching the potter’s clay into a cylindrical shape and kneading by piling it on top, or pulling the potter’s clay by string after it has been cast etc.
+- 7. Shaping Shaping is carried out using a potter's wheel.
+Electric potter's wheels are used today, and shaping is carried out while adjusting the spinning speed with the lever.
+This is performed using techniques such as stretching the potter's clay into a cylindrical shape and kneading by piling it on top, or pulling the potter's clay by string after it has been shaped.

-The potter’s clay that was cast on the potter’s wheel is dried in the sunlight.
+- 8. Semi-drying The clay that has been shaped on the potter's wheel is dried in the sunlight.

 The dried clay is patterned using different tools or fingers.

-Vaious patterns and details are applied using flying planes and techniques such as brush marks, comb marks and finger drawing.
+Various patterns and details are applied using a kanna (Japanese plane) or techniques like brush marking, comb marking, and finger drawing.

-After applying various patterns and details to the pieces, they are fired for the first time.
+- 11. Bisque firing After applying various patterns and details to the pieces, the pieces are fired for the first time.

 Each of these techniques has its own unique texture.
 Glaze gives the pieces gloss and luster, and also plays the role of guarding against water permeation.

-The last part of production is checking all pieces one by one for blemishes or any kind of imperfections.
+The last part of production is checking each piece individually for faults or imperfections of any kind.